lucnvie/translating-science-fiction/README.md

 The first study compares NMT post-editing with unaided translation in terms of the levels of effort required by the tasks, while the second examines two ways of presenting the texts for post-editing, namely by segmenting them into paragraphs or sentences.

-This analysis accompanies a book chapter, which you can read [here](link-here-when-ready).
+This analysis accompanies a publication, which you can read [here](link-here-when-ready).

 ## Team
 Contributions are shown using [emojis](https://allcontributors.org/docs/en/emoji-key) from the [all-contributors guidelines](https://github.com/all-contributors/all-contributors).